Geek-1001/Clue/README.md

 <br>

 ## 🛠️ Hackable
 Love this part.
-Clue designed in a way that you can tweet whatever you want and add more functionalities to report recording process (and I encourage you to do so) so it will fit into your custom needs.
+Clue designed in a way that you can tweak whatever you want and add more functionalities to report recording process (and I encourage you to do so) so it will fit into your custom needs.
 For example you want to track your custom logs during recording.
 Just create a separate module for that and plug it to recording process (I’ll explain this in details below)

 Unfortunately Clue built with Objective-C (at least for the first iteration.
 I’m considering to rewrite some parts to Swift, for sure)  so all internals wasn’t design to be Swift compatible.
 (If you can fix it — contributions are welcome!)